 Requirements: Bachelor’s degree majoring in electrical engineering or electronics engineering, as well as an internship.
 Most entry-level positions won’t require more, but if you’re looking to work at the top, you’ll need a master’s degree or a Ph.D.
 A Professional Engineer (PE) license is required to work in higher positions.

 What you’d be doing: The average day as an electrical engineer will be about electronics all day, whether that’s designing, installing, maintaining, or improving.
 You’ll be assembling devices, testing them out, and writing reports about them.
 You’ll need both people skills and computer skills.
 Nearly half of your time will be spent attending meetings to plan and track projects.
-There are organization and writing parts that will be required.
+There is organization and writing parts that will be required.
 Specialization happens often in this field, so you will get to choose if you’re interested in quantum electronics, acoustics, and more.

 Average Salary: $52,000 – $100,000/annually, depending on location, expertise, and employer